Luthey-Schulten-Lab/SummerSchool_2025/CME/commands.md

 ## Launch Jupyter Notebook on Delta

-Launch a juputer notebook on a delta GPU node using *srun* and ssh into the GPU node remotely to do the tutorials.
+Launch a juputer notebook on a Delta GPU node using *srun* and *ssh* into the GPU node remotely to do the tutorials using GUI.

 You will use Jupyter Notebook to run Tutorial 1, 2 and the analysis part of Tutorial 3.

-+ ***First***: submit a job to delta GPU node.
++ ***First***: Submit a job to a Delta GPU node.
      Here *srun* launch interactive job onto Delta, *partition* claims A100 GPU, and for 4 hours *time*.
-We need to specify the *port* for *jupyter-notebook*.
+     We need to specify the `Port` for *jupyter-notebook*.

-    ***Copy*** the following command and **Replace** Port with a four digit non-trivial number to avoid using the same port as others.
+    ***Copy*** the following command and **Replace** `Port` with a four digit non-trivial number to avoid using the same port as others.
 Group A should use 1111, 2222, 3333 or 4444.
 Group B can use 5555, 6666, 7777 or 9999.
     ```bash
     srun --account=bddt-delta-gpu --partition=gpuA100x4 --time=04:00:00 --mem=64g --gpus-per-node=1 --tasks-per-node=1 --cpus-per-task=16 --nodes=1 apptainer exec --nv --containall --bind /projects/bddt/$USER/:/workspace /projects/bddt/$USER/LM/LM.sif jupyter-notebook /workspace/ --no-browser --port=Port --ip=0.0.0.0 --allow-root
     ```

-    Then you should wait for Delta to allocate the resources for you, when you see something like this, it means you are good to proceed:
+    Then you should wait for Delta to allocate the resources for you that usually takes less than 1 minute.
+When you see similar things as the following, you are good to proceed:
     ```bash
     srun: job 3546627 queued and waiting for resources
     srun: job 3546627 has been allocated resources